aws/sagemaker-python-sdk/doc/overview.rst

 Run Machine Learning code on SageMaker using remote function
 ************************************************************

-You can seamlessly integrate your local machine language (ML) code to run in a Amazon SageMaker Training job by wrapping your code inside a @remote decorator as shown in the following code example.
+You can integrate your local machine language (ML) code to run in a Amazon SageMaker Training job by wrapping your code inside a @remote decorator as shown in the following code example.

 .. code-block:: python